MichaelSuarez0/excel_automation/README.md

   - Read, write, and manipulate Excel files.
   - Generate formatted charts (line charts and bar charts)
   - Export data to a new Excel sheet with an elegant format
+  - Create pivot tables from existing data (not implemented yet)

 ## Structure